 Despite the progress made, police raids of gay bars have continued in recent years, such as the notorious 2009 Rainbow Lounge raid in Forth Worth, Texas.
 June 28 is also the anniversary of the 2009 raid on the Rainbow Lounge, a newly opened gay bar in Fort Worth, Texas.
 Five customers were zip-tied and taken to jail, multiple others were arrested or detained, and one got a severe brain injury while in custody.
 The raid sparked an unprecedented public outcry that led to historic change.

+The Stonewall Inn catered to the poorest and most marginalized queer people: drag queens, transgender folk, hustlers and homeless youth.
 Witnesses disagree about who was the first to defy the police raid in the early morning hours of June 28, 1969.
 It was either a drag queen or a butch lesbian.
 Soon the crowd was pelting the officers with coins, bottles, bricks and the like.
-The surprised police beat some people with nightsticks before taking refuge in the bar itself.
+The police, caught by surprise, used nightsticks to beat some people before taking refuge in the bar itself.
 News of the uprising spread quickly.
 Hundreds gathered on the street and a riot-control police unit arrived.
 Violence continued as some chanted, “Gay power!”

 We wear our hair in curls

 That night 13 people were arrested and some hospitalized.
 The streets were mostly cleared by 4 a.m., but a major confrontation with police happened again the next night, and protests continued on a smaller scale for a week.

 A month later the Gay Liberation Front was formed, one of many LGBT rights organizations sparked by the saints of Stonewall.
 LGBT religious groups are indebted to the saints of Stonewall for our very existence.

 “Gay Liberation” by George Segal commemorates the Stonewall rebellion (Photo by Wally Gobetz)